ioppermann/modjpeg-nginx/README.md

 This directive will apply the dropon in the center of the image by default.

-Both parameter can contain variables.
+All parameters can contain variables.

 ### jpeg_filter_dropon_offset